Karoonda, South Australia: Facilities and attractions

 Pioneer Park on East Terrace is being developed as a Malleelands Pioneer Railways and farm museum, with displays of harvest machinery, ploughs, railway rolling stock and facilities already in place.
 The Nature Trail & Bush Walk is adjacent.

 There is an obelisk to commemorate the Karoonda meteorite in the RSL Park on Railway Terrace.

 Climate

-Karoonda experiences a cold semi-arid climate (Köppen climate classification: BSk), Trewartha: BSal); with warm, dry summers; mild, relatively dry springs and autumns; and mild, relatively dry winters.
+Karoonda has a mediterranean-influenced semi-arid climate (Köppen: BSk), with very warm, dry summers and mild, somewhat wetter winters.
+Mean maxima vary from 31.6 C in January to 15.7 C in July, while mean minima fluctuate between 14.5 C in January and 4.8 C in July.
+Annual precipitation is low, averaging 336.3 mm between 93.5 precipitation days.
+Extreme temperatures have ranged from 47.6 C on 20 December 2019 to -4.0 C on 15 June 2006.

 Lowaldie

 The Lowaldie railway station was 6.25 mi east of Karoonda and also had a small town surveyed, with a school and post office operating for some time.
 These have all closed, and the former institute building is used as a private residence.
 The station was originally named Lowalde in 1913, but when the town was proclaimed in 1914, the spelling used was Lowaldie.
 The name is derived from a Ngarrindjeri word meaning "summer".